Völkerstrafgesetzbuch: Contents

 None of these are subject to a statute of limitations (§ 5).
 The general principles of criminal law under the Strafgesetzbuch (German penal code) remain applicable, unless otherwise provided (§ 2).
 As a novelty under German criminal law, provisions on superior responsibility are established (§§ 4, 13, 14).
 Acting upon superior orders may only exculpate a perpetrator of international crimes in exceptional circumstances (§ 3).

 According to § 1, genocide, crimes against humanity, and war crimes are subject to universal jurisdiction, thus German courts can punish offenses committed by foreign citizens abroad.
 Prosecutorial jurisdiction lies with the Public Prosecutor General.
 Competent courts at first instance are the Oberlandesgerichte (Higher Regional Courts).
 The prosecution of crimes committed outside German jurisdiction is limited by § 153f of the German Criminal Procedural Code, which gives the Public Prosecutor General a wide discretion of when to open a case via universal jurisdiction, if the offender is not of German nationality.
 So far the Public Prosecutor General's office has suspended persecator measures for 128 cases brought to its attention involving international crimes pursuant to the German International Criminal Code.

 Notable cases

 In May 2011, the trial of two Rwandan citizens, Ignace Murwanashyaka and Straton Musoni, began before the Higher Regional Court in Stuttgart.
 This was the first trial under the VStGB in Germany.
 Prosecutors had pushed for a life sentence for Murwanashyaka with no conditional release after 15 years and 12 years in prison for Musoni.
 In September 2015, the accused were eventually sentenced to 13 and 8 years in prison.

-In March 2021, the Public Prosecutor General had German police detain a Gambian man suspected of participating in crimes against humanity, including the killing of a journalist, as a driver in the elite guard of former President Yahya Jammeh.

 In May 2021, ten Belarusians asked the Public Prosecutor General to open a criminal investigation against President Alexander Lukashenko and security officers for alleged crimes against humanity during a crackdown on protests.